Sudhir-Dharan/Mutual-Funds-Analyser/README.md

 CrewAI is designed to facilitate the collaboration of role-playing AI agents.
 In this example, these agents work together to identify & rank mutual funds based on the given inputs.

 ## Running the Script
-It uses GPT-4o by default so you should have access to that to run it.

-***Disclaimer:** This will use gpt-4o unless you change it to use a different model, and by doing so it may incur different costs.*

 - **Configure Environment**: Copy `.env.example` and set up the environment variables for [OpenAI](https://platform.openai.com/api-keys) and other tools as needed.
 - **Install Dependencies**: Run `poetry lock && poetry install`.
 - **Customize**: Modify `src/mfanalyser/main.py` to add custom inputs for your agents and tasks.